 When I worked at the Lake Charles Police Department in Louisiana I had a harrowing experience which I have no doubt was a miracle.
 My life was saved by divine intervention.
 Here's the story.

 One evening I was working an extra-duty drunk driver shift.
 I was sitting in my patrol car on Broad Street not too far west of Hwy 14.
 There are a number of beer joints along this stretch and the percentile of drunk drivers was high in this part of town.
-Anyway, sometime after midnight I spotted a Cadillac El Dorado come speeding by westbound and crossing the center lines as it did so.
+Anyway, sometime after midnight I spotted a Cadillac El Dorado come speeding by me headed westbound and crossing the center lines as it did so.
 I drove out onto the roadway and turned on my lights & siren to shut the vehicle down.
 I wasn't so surprised when the Cadillac sped up and began to flee.
 It weaved through traffic at speeds of 80+mph with total disregard for other citizens' safety.
 I knew I needed to get him/her stopped as soon as possible or I would be doing a fatal crash report instead of just a DUI report.

 The Cadillac continued to speed westbound until it approached a red light.
-It was in the left lane and it seemed the driver would blow the light at full speed.
+It was in the left lane behind him and it seemed the driver would blow the light at full speed.
 I was several car lengths behind, but close enough that I could easily read the license plates.
 Just at the last moment, the Cadillac swerved into the right lane and the driver's intent became instantly clear.
 There was a vehicle stopped for the light in the left lane and there was no way I'd get stopped in time.
 I slammed on the brakes of my police car and turned the wheels hard to the left.
 Why left?
 I don't know to this day.
 Anyway, I continued to slide straight toward the stopped vehicle as the turned wheels had no effect at all to dodge the car.
 I had a flash of thought that this is how I'll die and then I felt my foot being physically lifted off the brake pedal.
-Now I mean you to understand that my foot was "lifted" off the pedal by a force not my own.
+Now I mean you to understand that my foot was actually "lifted" off the pedal by a force not my own.
 As soon as the brake was released, my police car swerved violently to the left and missed the stopped vehicle by inches.
 I recall that my car spun in two circles in this large intersection and I came to rest in the northbound lane of the intersecting street ... facing north and looking at a green light.
 In my peripheral vision I saw the Cadillac speeding off westbound on Broad Street and thought, "Oh ...
 I'm mad now!"
 After a continued chase, I got the Cadillac stopped and the driver went straight to jail.